haarlems/forensics/chapters/chapter-01-digital-forensics/02-evidence-acquisition&integrity/reading/README.md

 Evidence collection should be prioritized based on evidence volatility.<br />
 According to the IETF [RFC 3227 - Guidelines for Evidence Collection and Archiving](https://www.ietf.org/rfc/rfc3227.txt), when collecting evidence you should proceed from the volatile to the less volatile.<br />
-Here is an example order of volatility for a typical system:
+The order of volatility for a typical system:

 - registers, cache
 - routing table, arp cache, process table, kernel statistics, memory